 Cat communication is both vocal and non-vocal.
 Most pet owners know what the cat wants when it meows…feed me, let me in, let me out, get out of bed, stop ignoring me, we know that in most (not all) cases, a purr is a sign of contentment and a hiss is a warning.
 But it is also important to know a cat’s non-verbal communication too.

 - Dilated pupils – Scared or excited (or sick)

 - Flattened ears – Scared

 - Tail swishing while looking into the distance during petting – Uncomfortable cat

 - Hiding – Scared or sick

-- Standing tall, back arched, hair on the back and tail raised – Scared and angry, trying to look larger to scare the danger
+- Standing tall, back arched, the hair on the back and tail raised – Scared and angry, trying to look larger to scare the danger

-Be your cat’s voice
+Be your cat’s eyes and ears

 Your cat can’t tell you when it needs help; it is up to us to know when something is wrong.